ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 We will use Azure Blob Storage to store and host the files in the cloud, a Content Delivery Network (CDN) to deliver those files using a custom domain (with free HTTPS support).
 From Blob Storage, we will use the `Static Website` blade to configure a default page (index.html) and an error page (404 Not Found).

-> In my humble opinion, Azure Storage is a great, cost-effective, cloud storage offering from Microsoft (and no they don't pay me to say that).
-For example, the images of this very blog are delivered using a CDN and stored in Blob Storage on Azure.
-Moreover, as a developer, I way prefer my experience working with Azure, Jekyll and GitHub Pages than my experience with WordPress.
+> Azure Storage is a great, cost-effective, cloud storage offering from Microsoft (and no they don't pay me to say that).
+For example, the images of this blog are delivered using a CDN and stored in Blob Storage on Azure.
+Moreover, as a developer, I enjoyed my experiences working with both Azure and Jekyll.

-Initially, I planned a single article, and once again it became very long very quickly, so I decided to split it into smaller chapters to make it easier to read.
+That said, I initially planned a single article, and once again it became very long very quickly, so I decided to split it into smaller chapters to make it easier to read.
+You can consider the whole series to be a single long article.
 For example, when I decided to split the article, I had 55 screenshots; only that made the page ultra long.
 However, don't fear, there are some shorter parts (and lots of images).

-The articles focus on the DevOps part of the equation and how to implement the pipeline, not really on Jekyll itself.
+The articles focus on the DevOps part of the equation and how to implement the cd pipeline, not really on Jekyll itself.

 Here is a diagram that explains the whole idea:<!--more-->